brettt89/silverstripe-docker/README.md

 # Image Variants

-The php images come in many flavors, each designed for a specific use case.
+The `php` images come in many flavors, each designed for a specific use case.

-Some of these tags may have names like `buster` or `stretch` in them.
-These are the suite code names for releases of Debian and indicate which release the image is based on.
+Some of these tags may have names like `bullseye` or `buster` in them.
+These are the suite code names for releases of [Debian](https://wiki.debian.org/DebianReleases) and indicate which release the image is based on.
 If your image needs to install any additional packages beyond what comes with the image, you'll likely want to specify one of these explicitly to minimize breakage when there are new releases of Debian.

 ## `brettt89/silverstripe-web:<version>-apache`

 This image contains Debian's Apache httpd in conjunction with PHP (as mod_php) and uses mpm_prefork by default.
 See Basic Usage for examples on how to use.

+## `brettt89/silverstripe-web:<version>-cli`

+This variant contains the [PHP CLI](https://secure.php.net/manual/en/features.commandline.php) tool with default mods.
+If you need a web server, this is probably not the image you are looking for.
+It is designed to be used both as a throw away container (mount your source code and start the container to start your app), as well as a base from which to build other images.

+It also is the only variant which contains the (not recommended) `php-cgi` binary, which is likely necessary for some things like [PPM](https://github.com/php-pm/php-pm).

+Note that *all* variants of `php` contain the PHP CLI (`/usr/local/bin/php`).

 ## `brettt89/silverstripe-web:<version>-fpm`